Ameer-clk/DevOps-Security/README.md

 ## Contributing

 Your contributions are welcome!
-If you find any issues, have suggestions for improvement
+If you find any issues, have suggestions for improvements, or want to add new features, please feel free to submit a pull request or open an issue on GitHub.